From exceptional collections to motivic decompositions via noncommutative motives: Preliminaries

 \subsection{Orbit categories}

 Let $\cC$ be an additive symmetric monoidal category and $\cO \in \cC$ a $\otimes$-invertible object.
-As explained in \cite[\S7]{CvsNC}, one can then consider the {\em orbit category} $\cC\!/_{\!\!-\otimes \cO}$.
+As explained in \cite[\S7]{CvsNC}, we can then consider the {\em orbit category} $\cC\!/_{\!\!-\otimes \cO}$.
 It has the same objects as $\cC$ and morphisms given by

 The composition law is induced from $\cC$.
 Concretely, given objects $X, Y$ and $Z$ and morphisms

 the $l^{\mathrm{th}}$-component of the composition $\underline{g} \circ \underline{f}$ is the finite sum